araffin/academic-kickstart/content/post/param-noise/index.md

 ## Parameter Space Exploration for Reinforcement Learning

-Published in 2017 by OpenAI, this paper tries to address the difficulty of exploring in parameter space when the number of parameter is high, which is the case when we use neural networks.
+Published in 2017 by OpenAI, this paper tries to address the difficulty of exploring in parameter space when the number of parameters is high, which is the case with neural networks policies.

 To tackle that issue, it proposes two improvements over classic parameter space exploration:

 1. Add layer normalization at each layer, so the perturbation can ...
 2. Adapt the noise magnitude over time by defining a distance in the action space

 One last hyperparameter mentioned in the appendix only: noise sampling interval.